monojit18/Open-Network-Aggregator/Design-Overview.md

 >   - Route requests to appropriate Affiliates and/or Content Providers(*Outside Network*)
 > - ***Integrator App*** will be responsible for managing the configuration points for both Demand and Supply side of this application flow.
 >   - **Demand side**
->     - The configuration options for Buyers and Seekers would be managed by Interator App in its own database
+>     - The configuration options for Buyers and Seekers would be managed by Integrator App in its own database
 >     - Preferred Networks - Preferred target networks to connect from **Google Agentic framework**
 >     - Intended Verticals - Preferred Verticals to support by **Google Agentic framework**
 >     - Maintain API security by creating and managing API key which needs to be sent through API header